Recursion and Sorting in the MIPS Assembly Language

 }

-1. Take some integer as input from the user on run time by using the console of PCSPIM.
+1. Take some integer as input from the user using the console of PCSPIM.

-2. Make a factorial procedure and pass the input to it.
+2. Create a factorial procedure and pass the input to it.

 3. Calculate the factorial in a recursive manner.